erichake/docrand/README.md

 # Welcome to DocRand!

-DocRand is a typescript software which allow to run DocRand plugin's.
+DocRand is a typescript software which allows to run DocRand plugin's.
 You can find documentation on the [DocRand website](https://doctools.dgpad.net/docrand/site/index.html).